Well this is the last of the posts she has sent me for now. Wait and see for the finale of her trip in a few weeks!

 I have about five more weeks here and my upcoming plans include London, cycling weekend, and a wine and castle weekend along the Rhine River.
 It’s been absolutely incredible spending my time here.
 I’ve learned a lot about myself and my ability to be an independent traveler.

-I’ve compiled a short list of things I’ve learned about the differences in the culture here (a.k.a. why America is better than Europe).
+I’ve compiled a short list of things I’ve learned about the differences in the culture in Germany vs America.
 Here are some of the better ones:

 - There’s absolutely no jaywalking, you will get dirty looks